theoddora/Interview_Prep/System Design/01_Communication.md

 as clients can no longer connect with it.
 For this reason, automation to monitor and auto-renew certificates close to expiration is well worth the investment.

-Encryption can generally be applied at different levels.
-These include:
-- **encryption-at-rest** - data is stored in an encrypted form to prevent unauthorized access.
-An example would be hard drive encryption.
-Often managed by the data storage provider.
-They might handle the encryption keys, which can be accessed internally by authorized personnel.
-- **encryption-in-transit** - data that is transmitted is encrypted before transmission and decrypted after reception to prevent unauthorized access during the transmission.
-TLS applies encryption-in-transit.
-- **end-to-end encryption** - encrypts data from the true sender to the final recipient such that no other party can access the data.
-The encryption keys are only available to the sender and receiver, and they have no visibility of each other's keys.
-Popular in messaging apps, secure emails, and services that prioritize privacy.

 ### Public Key Infrastructure
 A public key infrastructure (PKI) comprises roles and processes responsible for the management of digital certificates.
 This include the distribution, creation, and revocation of certificates.